stephenajulu/julzinsight.co/content/about.md

     - name: 'twitter:card'
       value: summary_large_image
     - name: 'twitter:title'
-      value: About Us
+      value: About Us - Hyvaros
     - name: 'twitter:description'
-      value: This is the about us page
+      value: Learn more about our team, our processes and more
     - name: 'twitter:image'
       value: images/about.jpg
       relativeUrl: true